aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 A Web Feature Service (WFS) returns geographic vector data in GML (Geographic Markup Language, a derivative of XML) in response to a URL request.
 It is a more complex and capable service than WMS.
 If fully deployed, WFS allows external users full create, read, update and delete (CRUD) access to a geographic database {Vretanos:2005ut}.

 The WFS standard is of a similar age to WMS.
 Version 1.1.0 is most commonly deployed, dating from 2005 {Vretanos:2005ut}.
-Version 2.0 from 2010 gained capability and complexity from GML3 and somewhat simpler use from stored queries but was not widely adopted in the years after its release.
+Version 2.0 from 2010 gained capability and complexity from GML3 and somewhat simpler use from stored queries but was not widely adopted in the years after its release. [ ] Justify

 #### Google Maps Engine